 Only quantifiable and verifiable programs and activities that deliver net reductions of atmospheric GHG concentrations should be rewarded.

-- Tradeoffs between precision and accuracy of quantification and cost will be necessary, but should diminish over time, as innovation delivers better technology and lowers costs.
+- Trade-offs between precision and accuracy of quantification and cost will be necessary but should diminish over time as innovation delivers better technology and lowers costs.

 - Verification of results should occur on a regular basis and be performed by an independent third party.

-- Many innovators are early actors and the results delivered by their actions should be recognized.
+- Many innovators are early actors, and the results delivered by their actions should be recognized.

-- A way to address the issue of permanence is “risk-based” analysis of the likelihood that a reversal of sequestered carbon could occur.
+- One way to address the issue of permanence is “risk-based” analysis of the likelihood that a reversal of sequestered carbon could occur.
 Different project activities have different factors that increase or decrease the risk of reversals.

 - Policy should distinguish between intentional and unintentional reversals.
 For the latter, a focus on continual rather than continuous improvement is warranted.

 Programs and activities should identify social and non-GHG environmental impacts and take steps to mitigate those impacts where possible.

 Activities that generate multiple environmental benefits that can be clearly identified should potentially qualify for multiple credits or incentives.